Till Family Rock Band

 Yours John Ruskin

 Photographic material available gives insight into the dress of the performers and the main “Harmonicon” and additional instruments mentioned in the programmes.
-Cello and violins, Swinging Harp and Musical Glasses are seen in the images on the right.
-We have detail of the nature of Zither and Gigilera also mentioned.Accuracy over dates is difficult but by 1895 the Till family decided to tour America and in the end stayed for 5 years as a performing group.
+Cello and violins, swinging harps and musical glasses gave variety to the performances as well as vocal solos.
+We have detail of the nature of Zither and Gigilera also mentioned.
+Accuracy over dates is difficult but by 1895 the Till family decided to tour America and in the end stayed for 5 years as a performing group.
 They settled in Bayonne, New Jersey - Manager William Till's address is listed as 715 Ave.
 C (telephone 51A Bayonne!).
 They toured the USA and Canada (Ontario, Nova Scotia, New Brunswick) and it is recorded that in total they performed 8,000 concerts and never failed to fulfil a booking!
 After five years the group decided to disband with three members returning to the Lake District in UK.
-However William remained and continued to perform ably assisted by his two daughters Esther and Mildred.
+However, William remained and continued to perform ably assisted by his three daughters Esther,Mildred and Greta.

-1999 saw the publication of “Images of America - Bayonne” in which there are descriptions and references to the Till Family Rock Band and as a result of this publication references to Till family activity have been extracted from the Bayonne Herald.
+1999 saw the publication of “Images of America - Bayonne” in which there are descriptions and references to the Till Family Rock Band and as a result of this publication references to Till family activity have been extracted from the "Bayonne Herald".

 Contemporary advertising postcard.